Breastfeeding and Breast Implants

 Use a breast pump after each feeding to help stimulate your breasts to make more milk.
 The breast pump also helps you empty each of your breasts completely.
 Breast massage also may help stimulate your breasts and increase your milk supply.
 Feed your baby 8 to 12 times each day to increase your milk supply.
-Ask your caregiver for more information on how to increase your milk supply.
+Ask your healthcare provider for more information on how to increase your milk supply.

 Where can I find support and more information?

 Itasca , IL 60143

 957 North Plum Grove Road